 The Sessions of Congress.
 Each Congress begins on the fourth of March, the odd numbered years.
 It is, therefore, two years in length.
 The sessions begin the first Monday in December, each year.
 There are two regular sessions of each Congress, the "long" and the "short" session.
 The long session begins the first Monday in December of the odd-numbered year and lasts usually until some time the following summer; the short session begins the first Monday in December the even-numbered year and continues until noon on the fourth of March following, when the term of Representatives expires.
-Each Congress is numbered consecutively from the first term, which began the fourth of March 1789.
-The session which began the first Monday in December, 1918, and terminated March fourth, 1919, was the second session of the Sixty-fifth Congress.
-The President may call special sessions of Congress or either house separately whenever he deems it necessary.
+Each Congress is numbered consecutively from the first term, which began the fourth of March, 1789.
+The session which begins the first Monday in December, 1922, and terminates March fourth, 1923, is the second session of the Sixty-seventh Congress.
+The President may call special sessions of Congress or of either house separately whenever he deems it necessary.